robrotheram/blog.exceptionerror.io/content/blog/2022-02-09-Moving-from-ghost-to-hugo.md

 Now for the fun to begin creating a container that is less then one photo.
-Again on my travels around the net I found this post problem from hackernew. https://lipanski.com/posts/smallest-docker-image-static-website
+Again on my travels around the net I found this post problem from hacker-news. https://lipanski.com/posts/smallest-docker-image-static-website
 In there Florin Lipan explains how they went on a journey to create a single-layer image of 186KB webserver.

 So all that is left is that we create one crazy looking multistage dockerfile that uses hugo to generate the static site content build the tiny webserver and bundle it all into one image that is 50mb in size